Courses

 Free copy of the Dairy Effluent Storage Calculator

-Intermediate Farm Environment Planning
+Intermediate Freshwater Farm Planning

-Developed with the support of the Fertiliser Association of New Zealand (FANZ), this course is designed for industry professionals interested in upskilling in the concepts and components important for the development of freshwater Farm Environment Plans.
-Students will examine the purpose of a freshwater Farm Environment Plan with respect to government policies and acquaint themselves with systems used to classify landscape units, different types of soil erosion, sources of sediment, nutrient and pathogen loss, and options available to mitigate these losses.
+Developed with the support of the Fertiliser Association of New Zealand (FANZ), this course is designed for industry professionals interested in upskilling in the concepts and components important for the development of Freshwater Farm Environment Plans.
+Students will examine the purpose of a Freshwater Farm Plan with respect to government policies and acquaint themselves with systems used to classify landscape units, different types of soil erosion, sources of sediment, nutrient and pathogen loss, and options available to mitigate these losses.
 Students will be introduced to spatial mapping of the relevant physical features and observed soil erosion, sediment, nutrient and pathogen loss issues through virtual field trips which will be integrated throughout the course.
-Students will demonstrate their acquired knowledge and skills in the form of a desktop Farm Environment Plan report.
+Students will demonstrate their acquired knowledge and skills in the form of a desktop Freshwater Farm Plan report.

-Advanced Farm Environment Planning
+Advanced Freshwater Farm Planning

-Developed with the support of the Fertiliser Association of New Zealand (FANZ), this course will provide students with the detailed knowledge and integrated skills necessary to produce New Zealand industry-standard, farm-scale, freshwater Farm Environment Plans for dairy, beef and sheep and arable farms.
+Developed with the support of the Fertiliser Association of New Zealand (FANZ), this course will provide students with the detailed knowledge and integrated skills necessary to produce New Zealand industry-standard, farm-scale, Freshwater Farm Plans for dairy, beef and sheep and arable farms.
 These plans will identify existing and potential soil, greenhouse gas, pathogen, and nutrient loss pathways, the sources of these losses, and will provide justification for a range of options to mitigate the impact of the farm system on freshwater bodies.

 Developed with the support of the Fertiliser Association of New Zealand (FANZ), this course is offered to introduce participants to the scale and operation of agriculture and its importance within New Zealand, provide a framework for appreciating ‘systems’, along with an understanding of major drivers that have, and will continue to, shape New Zealand agricultural systems.